DukeRobotics/robosub-ros/docker/README.md

 ## Our images

-- `base` - built from Docker's Ubuntu image or NVIDIA's base image to retag for our purposes
 - [`core`](core) - built on `base`, never run, contains common components for `onboard` and `landside`
 - [`onboard`](onboard) - built on `core`, run on the robot itself
 - [`landside`](landside) - built on `core`, run on the landside computer during a pool test